Dörtyol

-Dörtyol, historically Chok Merzimen (Չորք Մարզպան, 'four reaches'), is a city in Hatay Province, Turkey.
-It is a port city and oil terminus located 26 km north of the city of Iskenderun, near the easternmost point of the Mediterranean at the head of the Gulf of İskenderun.
+Dörtyol, historically Chok Merzimen (Չորք Մարզպան, 'four reaches'), is a municipality and district of Hatay Province, Turkey.
+Its area is 342 km2, and its population is 128,941 (2022).
+It is a port city and oil terminus located 26 km north of the city of İskenderun, near the easternmost point of the Mediterranean at the head of the Gulf of İskenderun.

 Geography

-The name Dörtyol means "crossroads" (literally "four roads") in Turkish, and the town indeed sits on a crossing of highways, especially the O-53 from Anatolia south into Hatay and on to Syria.
+The name Dörtyol means "crossroads" (literally "four roads") in Turkish, as it did in the former Armenian name, and the town, indeed, sits on a crossing of highways, especially the O-53 from Anatolia south into Hatay and on to Syria.
 The road is channelled along the narrow coastal strip with the Nur Mountains (the ancient Amanos) behind.

 Dörtyol is at the edge of the Çukurova Plain and being near the coast, it is humid, and the countryside is fairly green and fertile.
 Therefore, alongside oil handling, the economic activities of the district include forestry, cotton, and the cultivation of citrus fruits, especially a local variety of tangerines.

+Climate

+Dörtyol has a hot-summer Mediterranean climate (Köppen: Csa), with very hot, humid, and somewhat dry summers, and mild, wet winters.

 History

 This crossroads has seen the passage of numerous armies and some of the biggest military campaigns in history, including the Battle of Issus between Alexander the Great and Darius in 333 BC.